Environmental Management

 During construction, total suspended particulates (TSP) and fine particulate matter (PM10) are key air pollutants that must be properly managed to minimize environmental and community impacts.

-Ch.
+CH.
 Karnchang has implemented effective dust control measures to mitigate the effects of construction, renovation, repair, and demolition activities, which often release airborne dust.
 These measures help maintain air quality in nearby areas and reduce potential health risks for workers and surrounding communities.

 Measures for controlling and reducing particulate matter emissions from construction activities